zencart/documentation/content/user/template/listing_columns.md

 ![Tablet window - 1 column](/images/bs_listing_phone.png)

+Developer Tips:
-Developer Tip: the number of columns shown at each window size may be adjusted by editing `includes/modules/bootstrap/product_listing.php` and modifying for `$grid_classes_matrix`.
+- the number of columns shown at each window size may be adjusted customizing the `$grid_classes_matrix` data structure.
+Instructions for doing so are provided in `includes/modules/bootstrap/product_listing.php`.
+- If you are switching back and forth between templates, and want to use rows mode in one and fluid mode in another, consider using the [template_init](/user/template/template_switching/) feature.